mintesnotbekele26-collab/handwritten-digit-recognition-cnn/README.md

 The images were collected for digits **0–9** and processed before training the CNN model.

 ## Dataset
+## Real-world dataset: Handwritten digit images were personally collected and organized into digit classes (0–9).

 The dataset contains handwritten digit images organized into folders from `0` to `9`.